Skip to main content

 Job Description: The Job Specification as Foundation

 Every high-performing hiring process begins with a rigorous job specification.
-It must define responsibilities, required competencies (hard skills and soft skills), expected experience level, salary range and objective evaluation criteria.
-This step prevents recruitment bias and constitutes the legal basis of the future contractual relationship.
-In Indian employment law, the precise description of functions directly influences the job classification and, ultimately, the minimum remuneration applicable according to industry standards.
+It must define responsibilities, required skills (hard skills and soft skills), expected experience level, salary range and objective evaluation criteria.
+This step prevents recruitment bias and constitutes the legal basis for the future contractual relationship.
+Under French employment law, the precise description of functions directly influences the conventional classification of the employee and, ultimately, the minimum pay applicable under the collective agreement.

-Multi-channel sourcing is now essential.
-High-performing enterprises combine:
+Multimodal sourcing is now essential.
+High-performing companies combine:

-• General job boards (LinkedIn, Indeed, Naukri, Monster) for high volume of applications
+• General job boards (Indeed, LinkedIn, Pôle emploi) for a high volume of applications

-• Internal referrals, which according to industry data generate 40% faster recruitment and 45% higher retention rates
+• Internal referral, which according to Glassdoor generates 55% faster recruitment and retention rates 45% higher

-• Professional social networks for passive candidate hunting
+• Professional social networks to hunt for passive candidates

 • Recruitment agencies for strategic or hard-to-fill positions

-Define the Candidate Journey as Employer Brand Experience
+Define the Candidate Journey as an Employer Brand Experience

-Employer branding is no longer a concept reserved for large enterprises.
-A small or medium enterprise that cares for its application process — systematic responses, respected deadlines, structured feedback — reduces candidate abandonment rates and improves its reputation on platforms like Glassdoor or Indeed Reviews.
-According to a LinkedIn Talent Solutions survey of 2024, 83% of candidates state that the experience during recruitment influences their decision to accept or decline an offer.
+Employer branding is no longer a concept reserved for large companies.
+An SME that takes care of its application process — systematic responses, respected timelines, structured feedback — reduces application dropout rates and improves its reputation on platforms like Glassdoor or Indeed Reviews.
+According to a 2024 LinkedIn Talent Solutions survey, 83% of candidates say the experience during recruitment influences their decision to accept or reject an offer.

 ---